Measles Is Spiking Around The Globe. How Worried Should We Be?

 But if there are all kinds of diseases that people aren't getting vaccinated for, why are there all these cases of measles, in particular?
 Why aren't other contagious childhood diseases spiking?

-Because measles are extremely contagious.
+Because measles is extremely contagious.
 The virus can live for up to two hours in the airspace where an infected person coughed or sneezed.

 "It's almost like the canary in the coal mine," says Adalja, the infectious disease doctor.
 "When you see measles, that tells you that your vaccine levels are low" for childhood diseases in general.